 In between Cogburn’s unintelligible mumblings, grumpy and arrogant facade, and the burden of a painful past, shines through unwavering righteousness – that very rare True Grit.
 Instead of following the footsteps of John Wayne (who won his only Academy Award for this role), Jeff Bridges makes his own path and gives a unique substance to the one-eye Marshal.

 The beautiful natural sceneries of True Grit showcase New Mexico where most of the outdoor scenes were filmed.
 Texas was also used as a stand-in for Arkansas’ Fort Smith.

 Granger, Texas, United States

 True Grit starts in Fort Smith, Arkansas.
-Granger in Texas was used as filming location because of its empty lots between brick buildings and its rail terminus.
-Wood building from rough-sawn lumber were constructed especially to represent Fort Smith in True Grit.
+Granger in Texas was used as a filming location because of its empty lots between brick buildings and its rail terminus.
+Wood buildings from rough-sawn lumber were constructed especially to represent Fort Smith in True Grit.